 — WWE Universe (@WWEUniverse) February 6, 2020

 It’s all for naught though as Niven carried on that dominance.
 Wearing Dani down with a cobra clutch was the beginning.
-Quickly followed with a stiff as fcuk clothesline and a Michinoku Driver for the win.
+Quickly followed with a stiff clothesline and a Michinoku Driver for the win.
 And for those that know me…Michinoku Driver’s should NEVER be kicked out of!
 Put the driver on a protected move list STAT!

 Winner – Piper Niven